mzmantar/SkyHire/README.md

 - **FastAPI** for high-performance Python framework
 - **Node.js & Express** for solid backend ecosystem

-## 📞 Support

-For any questions or issues:
-- Open an issue on GitHub
-- Check the documentation
-- Check Docker logs for errors

 ## 🚀 Future Enhancements

 - [ ] OAuth2 authentication (Google, LinkedIn)